 Support for EKS Anywhere

 AWS also announced EKS Anywhere today, an on-premise Kubernetes offering that customers can leverage to experience the broad EKS capabilities in their data centers.
 This offering will be made available by AWS at some point in 2021.
-When this offering is ready for use, customers will be able to leverage the Rafay Managed Kubernetes Platform to manage the lifecycle of their on-premises EKS clusters.
+When this offering is ready for use, customers will be able to leverage the Rafay Kubernetes Management Cloud to manage the lifecycle of their on-premises EKS clusters.
 Rafay will continue to be our customers’ multi-cluster management and K8s operations partner regardless of distribution or environment.